|Address:||395 Main Street|

 |Architects:||John D. Atchison|

 Over the next decade, several financial institutions invested in new buildings that transformed Bankers’ Row into a showpiece of Classical Revival and Chicago School architecture.
 The Bank of Hamilton resisted the trend until the mid-1910s when it found its building had suffered settlement damage.
-Despite adverse economic conditions due to World War I, the bank began in 1916 to redevelop its site into a nine-storey office tower.
+Despite adverse economic conditions due to the First World War, the bank began in 1916 to redevelop its site into a nine-storey office tower.

 Atchison (1870-1959) was familiar with the work of Louis Sullivan and other Chicago School architects.
 He was born in Illinois and had trained and worked in Chicago for several years before opening his Winnipeg office in 1905.
 Over the next two decades, he planned many local structures, including the North-West Commercial Travellers’ Association, Canada Permanent, Maltese Cross, Great-West Life, Union Trust, Curry, Carlton (Holt Renfrew), and Boyd buildings in the downtown, the Wardlow Apartments in Fort Rouge, and Manitoba School for the Deaf in Tuxedo.
 Atchison moved to California in c.1923.